Aylur/astal/docs/guide/libraries/references.md

 - [River](https://docs.astal.dev/river): Library and cli tool for getting status information of the river wayland compositor
 - [Tray](https://docs.astal.dev/tray): A systemtray library and cli tool
+- [Wayland](https://docs.astal.dev/wl): This library provides a framework for other libs implementing wayland protocols
 - [WirePlumber](https://docs.astal.dev/wireplumber): A library for audio control using wireplumber